Royal-Botanic-Gardens-Victoria/VicMicrobiome/diversity_report.md

 ![](output/ITS/R_plots/phylum_per_vegtype.png)

 We tested for the correlation of fungal species richness with environmental variables using Chi square tests and generalized linear models with a negative binomial distribution.

-Despite some differences in the frequency of the [20 most frequent fungal genera](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/output/ITS/20_most_frequent_genera.csv) between vegetation types (Fig. 2), no significant differences in overall species richness was found between vegetation types (Fig. 3).
+Despite some differences in the frequency of the [20 most frequent fungal genera](https://github.com/Royal-Botanic-Gardens-Victoria/VicMicrobiome/blob/main/output/ITS/20_most_frequent_genera.csv) between vegetation types (Fig. 2), no significant difference in overall species richness was found between vegetation types (Fig. 3).
 Among all the variables tested, the only significant predictor of overall fungal richness was soil pH (Pvalue = 0.003, Fig. 4).

 **FIGURE 2.
 OTU frequency of the top 20 fungal genera per vegetation type**